-An organization's governance guidelines and code of ethics shall provide for "just and reasonable" compensation and benefits consistent with the compensation amount or guidelines established in the Organization's contract(s) with the County.
-Compensation and benefits should be determined in light of that paid to executives of agencies of comparable size and function (See Section B.3.3, "Limitations on Positions and Salaries").
+An organization's governance guidelines and code of ethics shall provide for "just and reasonable" compensation and benefits consistent with the compensation amount or guidelines established in the Organization's contract(s) with the COUNTY.
+Compensation and benefits of directors, officers, and employees should be comparable to agencies of similar size and function (See Section B.3.3, "Limitations on Positions and Salaries").
 No employee may receive compensation or benefits for more than one Organization job.
 For example, the CEO cannot receive compensation or benefits for the job of CEO and another job such as program manager, etc.

-3.1 Oversight Committees
+3.0 Oversight Committees